 Requirements

-• Previous experience in a first-year seminar, experience supporting first-year students or working in the community, or participation in INTEGSCI 140 Exploring Service in STEM or INTEGSCI 240 Service with Youth in STEM
+- Previous experience in a first-year seminar, experience supporting first-year students or working in the community, or participation in INTEGSCI 140 Exploring Service in STEM or INTEGSCI 240 Service with Youth in STEM

-• Must complete INTEGSCI 230 Exploring Peer Leadership in STEM before or during Peer Leader placement
+- Complete INTEGSCI 230 Exploring Peer Leadership in STEM before or during Peer Leader placement

 Responsibilities

-• Attend all required classroom sessions
+- Attend all required classroom sessions for one of the sections

-• Collaborate with the course instructor to provide instructional leadership for the course
+- Collaborate with the course instructor to provide instructional leadership for the course

-• Meet weekly with the assigned course instructor to assist in planning the curriculum and instructional activities
+- Meet weekly with the assigned course instructor to assist in planning the curriculum and instructional activities

-• Help connect students to co-curricular experiences and campus resources
+- Help connect students to co-curricular experiences and campus resources

-• In class, help facilitate student activities and discussion, and work to develop personal relationships with students
+- In class, help facilitate student activities and discussion, and work to develop personal relationships with students

-• Hold office hours and correspond with students outside of class
+- Hold office hours and correspond with students outside of class

-• Be proactive in supporting students and helping the instructional team offer a meaningful learning experience
+- Be proactive in supporting students and helping the instructional team offer a meaningful learning experience

-• It is not required to enroll for course credit for this position.
+- It is not required to enroll for course credit for this position.
 If you are interested in earning credit for this position, additional responsibilities will be required.

 Questions?